Org Export Reference Documentation

 Defining a Back-End

-A back-end is defined with org-export-define-backend function.
-It
+A back-end is defined with org-export-define-backend

-requires two mandatory arguments: the back-end name and its translation
+requires two mandatory arguments: the back-end name and its

-functions.
-According to the doc-string:
+to translator functions.
+According to the documentation:

 These functions should return a string without any trailing space, or nil.
 They must accept three arguments: the object or element itself, its contents or nil when it isn’t recursive and the property list used as a communication channel.